NBME Subject Exams

 Please refer to the Exam Environment Policy page to see what you are allowed to have with you during exams.

-If you are taking the Neurosurgery exam in-person, you will also need a government-issued photo ID (i.e., driver’s license, passport, or military ID).
+You will need a government-issued photo ID (i.e., driver’s license, passport, or military ID) to show your proctor as part of the check-in process.

 Please refer to the Exam Reschedule Policy webpage.